vindalu/vindalu/README.md

 ###### Notes:

-- Testing has primarily been done on Oracle 6.6/7 though it should work on any OS given the requirements are met.
+- Testing has primarily been done on Oracle 6.6/7 and docker though it should work on any OS as long as the requirements are met.